Xentrk/x3mRouting/README.md

     AS-Org-Name: Netflix Streaming Services Inc.

 ### [4] getdomainnames.sh Script
 This script will create a uniquely sorted list of domain names from dnsmasq.log that you collected by accessing a website or streaming service.
+Use the script when analyzing domains used by a website or streaming service.
 The script requires that the dnsmasq.log file exists in the **/opt/var/log** directory.
 You must first enable dnsmasq logging if it's not enabled.

 #### Enable dnsamsq Logging
 1. Navigate to the **/jffs/configs** directory **cd /jffs/config**